Aleksandr Verkhovsky: New arrest and execution

 March 11, 1938 was again arrested.
 Accused of participating in an anti-Soviet military conspiracy, preparing terrorist acts against party and government leaders.
 One of the “evidence” was the award pistol found at Verkhovsky during a search, which he received in 1916 for his differences in battles with the Germans.

 On August 19, 1938 he was sentenced to be shot by the Military Collegium of the Supreme Court.
 On the same day he was shot and buried at the special facility “Kommunarka” (Moscow Region).
-Rehabilitated on November 28, 1956.
+He was rehabilitated on November 28, 1956.